Steve Gross

 On Fri, 1 Jul 2005, Steve Gross wrote:

-Is there a resource for using Perl to save and extract images from a Microsoft Access database?
-I've looked in CPAN but I don't see anything.
+Microsoft Access database?
+I've looked in CPAN but I don't see

 I'm not a Windows programmer and haven't used Perl with Access, so this